 To get this final photo

 I started with 4 exposures in Lightroom.
 I could have taken the usual 5, but as you can see, I had no need for it.

 Here you can see the original 0EV exposure.

 In Lightroom I corrected the horizon line, white balance, chromatic abberations, noise and tweaked a little the shadows and vibrance.

-I then exported all the files as 16-bit Tiff files and loaded them into Oloneo Photoengine.
-After tweaking the strength and contrast, I got quite an even result.
+Then I exported all the exposures as 16-bit Tiff files and opened them in Oloneo Photoengine.
+Changing the strength and contrast, I got this result.

-6. merged layer, in which I retouched out all the people in the background
+6. merged layers on which I removed the reflection visible in the sky